RRZE-HPC/GHOST/README.md

 ============

 First of all, clone the git repository:

-`git clone git@bitbucket.org:essex/ghost.git
+`git clone git@bitbucket.org:essex/ghost.git && cd ghost/`
-cd ghost/`

 It is preferrable to perform an out-of-source build, i.e., create a build directory first:

-`mkdir build
-cd build/`
+`mkdir build && cd build/`

-ccmake ..

-make
-make install
+For interactive specification of build variables, use ccmake to configure and generate a Makefile:

+`ccmake ..`

-In order to set non-standard compilers, invoke ccmake as follows (e.g., Intel Compiler):
+If you do not want to use the system compilers, invoke ccmake as follows (e.g., Intel Compilers):

-...
-CC=icc CXX=icpc ccmake ..
+`CC=icc CXX=icpc ccmake ..`

-...
-Check the INSTALL file for installation notes.
+Once the Makefile is present you can type

+`make && make install`

 Documentation
 =============